Business Insurance

 red x

 ^ please see the methodology section and reader comments below.
+Note: Direct Line was acquired by Aviva in 2025, effectively ending their tolerance of top-up cover.

 The question marks in the table above are important to note—just check our comment section below to see varying accounts for different insurers.
 Direct Line alone have NimbleFins readers both confirming and denying that top-up coverage is accepted after their experience with the insurer.
 Just another reason to do your own research and check with your insurer beforehand to avoid getting caught out.